brutella/hkcam/SNAPSHOTS.md

 *Persistent Snapshots* is a way to take snapshots of the camera and store them on disk.
 You can then access them via HomeKit.
-*Persistent Snapshots* is not a HomeKit IP camera features, but instead implemented by `hkcam` with custom characteristics.
+*Persistent Snapshots* is not a standardized HomeKit IP camera feature but instead implemented by `hkcam` with custom characteristics.

-*Persistent Snapshots* are currently only supported by my [Home](https://hochgatterer.me/home) app.
+*Persistent Snapshots* are currently only supported by [Home 3](https://hochgatterer.me/home).

 ## Why?

 Taking snapshots of a security camera is an essential feature.
 For example you want to take a snapshot once motion is detected in room.
-But the HomeKit Accessory Protocol doesn't define it in the specification, there is currently no IP camera which supports that via HomeKit.
+But the HomeKit Accessory Protocol doesn't define it in the specification.
+There is currently no IP camera which supports that via HomeKit.

 `hkcam` implements *Persistent Snapshots* with custom HomeKit characteristics.
 This means you can use this feature in HomeKit scenes and automations.